uselessaddress/hexo-back-up/source/_posts/repr-linux-common-command.md

 mkfs : Make a filesystem on a drive
 mknod: Make block or character special files
-mktemp: Make temporary filename (unique) more : Page through text one screenful at a time.
+mktemp: Make temporary filename (unique)
 Mount: Mount a filesystem/device

-mt: Control 	magnetic tape drive operation mv : Move and / or rename files namei : Follow a pathname until a terminal point is found nano : An enhanced free Pico clone ncftp : Browser program for the File Transfer Protocol
+mt: Control 	magnetic tape drive operation namei : Follow a pathname until a terminal point is found nano : An enhanced free Pico clone ncftp : Browser program for the File Transfer Protocol